hhmy27/DataStruct/README.md

     A double link list with have tail pointer

-- **List**
+- **SequenceList**

-  - ArrayList
+  - SqList

-    ArrayList has fixed length, will implemented use link list
+    SqList has fixed length,  but it can enlarge or reduce length

-  - Array

-    Array implemented by link list so it has variable length

 - **Stack**